Infographic: A Car Maintenance Checklist That's Easy to Follow

 • Check your owner’s manual for your vehicle’s recommendation for changing the engine’s air filter.
 Even if it’s not time to change the filter per the manual, inspect it for grime and deterioration, which could lead to engine degradation.

-• Check the chassis to see if t needs lubrication.
+• Check the chassis to see if it needs lubrication.

 At the start of the new year, and in addition to the other items on your car maintenance checklist, include these add-ons.

-• Check your brakes to make sure they’re in good condition.
-For safety purposes, it’s best to get your brakes, steering and suspension looked at by a professional.
+• Check your brake system to make sure it is in good condition.
+For safety purposes, it’s best to get your brake pads, steering and suspension looked at by a professional.

 • Replace your cabin air filter to make sure you’re breathing clean air while driving and to keep your air conditioner running smoothly.